andrewpillar/jrnl/readme.md

    ---

 Parent pages are just normal pages.
-During publishing, they will have access to the `{{.Children}}` variable which will list all of the pages that parent has as children.
+During publishing, they will have access to the `{{.Children}}` variable which is an array of the pages that parent has as children.
 This means a list page could be created like so,

    ---
    title: Programming